ariary/kube-podpreemption-DoS/README.md

 To be able to determine which amount of cpu request will trigger an eviction you have to fumble around to get an idea of the cluster state.
 Indeed, be able to run a high-priority pod does not guarantee us if another pod on another namespace has been evicted or not.

 So, the goal is to trigger an out-of-bound resource with lower pod to estimate the amount to request.
-It lay on the assumption that the cluster is relartively stable (not many pod creation/deletion happen in a minute)
+It lay on the assumption that the cluster is relartively stable (not many pod creation/deletion happen in a minute).

 #### Set-up